 chowder chowdah is cream-based, they can withstand great blizzards and cold (and still go outside to grill), but most of all would be their passion for the New England Patriots.

-Every Sunday, and throughout the week, NESN would give updates about the Pats to the point where I started to know more about these players than some of my new-husband’s cousins.
+Every Sunday, and throughout the week, NESN (New England Sports Network) would give updates about the Pats to the point where I started to know more about these players than some of my new-husband’s cousins.
 (In my defense, there’s a gazillion of them.)
-I grew to be fond of players like Tedy Bruschi and Matt Light, and others as each season brought on new players to cheer for (I’m looking at you, Julian Edelman).
+I grew to be fond of players like Tedy Bruschi, Matt Light, and others as each season brought on new players to cheer for (I’m looking at you, Julian Edelman and Danny Amendola).

 So while I tried to say that I liked the NY Giants, strictly from a familial bond to my brothers and other family members, I couldn’t really stick by that when I knew more about the Patriots and actually kind of, sort of, even cared about them too.
-(Just ask my husband about the tears I shed about Bruschi’s stroke or how I get excited to see Vince Wilfork even when he’s wearing another teams’ jersey now.)
+(Just ask my husband about the tears I shed about Bruschi’s stroke or how I get excited to see Vince Wilfork even when he was wearing another teams’ jersey.)

 Super Bowl BINGO

 That doesn’t mean that I know a lot about football.
 Hardly.
-But I have fun cheering my boys on especially when they’re playing in the Super Bowl (like this year!).
-A way to make it even more fun AND learn more is it to take the Big Game and turn into a Game at home with Super Bowl BINGO!
+But I have fun cheering my boys on (see how they evolved into being “my boys?”), especially when they’re playing in the Super Bowl.
+A way to make it even more fun AND learn more is it to take the Big Game and turn into a game at home with Super Bowl BINGO!

 It’s played just like regular BINGO where you try to be the first person to get 5 in a row on your BINGO card (free printable below!), except each space is about things that happen or are seen during an NFL game.
 The rows can be made diagonally, horizontally, or vertically.

 Just click on the image below to download and print for free!
-And feel free to share with your friends and Pin It for reference next year.
+And feel free to share with your friends and Pin It for reference.